-General Music
+General Music Emphasis

-Entrance into the music major with general concentration presupposes the following:
+Entrance into the general music concentration presupposes the following:

 At least college-level entrance in piano, classical guitar, voice, or a traditional band or orchestral instrument; musical sensitivity, a sense of rhythm and a capacity for accurate aural perception, demonstrated by an audition.
 Audition requirements can be obtained from the department chair.